 Age UK's handy advice on how to video call with family, friends and other loved ones.

-Social networking websites like Facebook, Instagram and Twitter are a great way to keep in touch with family and friends, follow public figures and organisations, and meet people with similar interests or hobbies.
+Social media and social networking sites like Facebook, Instagram and Twitter are great ways to stay connected – by chatting with family and friends or following public figures and organisations.
+You might even meet people with similar interests or hobbies.

-Facebook is the most popular social media platform.
+Facebook is a popular social media platform.
 It allows you to create a personal profile where you can share your thoughts, pictures, videos and interests on your 'timeline' with your friends and family.

-You'll also be able to see what they're posting, so it's a good way to keep in touch.
-You can also follow organisations and public figures to see their posts, and join local groups to find out about local events or discuss community matters.
+You'll also be able to see what others are posting, so it's a good way to keep in touch.
+You can also follow organisations and public figures to see their posts, and join local groups to find out about events happening nearby or to discuss community matters.

 You can then add a profile picture and start connecting with friends and family.
 There are different ways to add friends on Facebook:

 You can download Facebook as an app on your phone or tablet, as well as through an internet browser.
 Click here to find out more about how to download apps.

 You can send messages to a friend or to a group of friends.
 These are only visible to the people in the conversation.
 To do this from the Facebook website on your internet browser: